The Greedy Spanner is Existentially Optimal: The Approximate-Greedy Spanner in Doubling Metrics is Light

 \end{proof}

-Setting $t = 1+\eps$ and $t' = 1+c \cdot \eps$ (for an appropriate constant $c$; see \cite{GLN02,NS07}), we conclude: \begin{theorem} For any metric space $(M,\delta)$ with doubling dimension $\ddim$ and parameter $0<\epsilon<\frac{1}{2}$, Algorithm \texttt{Approximate-Greedy} returns a $(1+\eps)$-spanner with lightness $\left(\frac{\ddim}{\eps}\right)^{O(\ddim)}$ and degree $\eps^{-O(\ddim)}$.
-The runtime of Algorithm \texttt{Approximate-Greedy} is $\eps^{-O(\ddim)}(n \log n)$. \end{theorem} {\bf Remark.} \theoremref{finish} should be compared to \theoremref{thm:Got15} due to \cite{Got15}.
+Setting $t = 1+\eps$ and $t' = 1+c \cdot \eps$ (for an appropriate constant $c$; see \cite{GLN02,NS07}), we conclude: \begin{theorem} For any metric space $(M,\delta)$ in $\mathcal{M}(n,\ddim)$ and parameter $0<\epsilon<\frac{1}{2}$, Algorithm \texttt{Approximate-Greedy} returns a $(1+\eps)$-spanner with lightness $\left(\frac{\ddim}{\eps}\right)^{O(\ddim)}$ and degree $(1/\eps)^{O(\ddim)}$.
+The runtime of Algorithm \texttt{Approximate-Greedy} is $(1/\eps)^{O(\ddim)}(n \log n)$. \end{theorem} {\bf Remark.} \theoremref{finish} should be compared to \theoremref{thm:Got15} due to \cite{Got15}.
 Both constructions achieve the same lightness bound, but the degree and number of edges in the spanner construction of \cite{Got15} are unbounded.
-Moreover, the runtime of the construction of \cite{Got15} is $(\ddim/\epsilon)^{O(\ddim)} (n\log^{2}n)$, whereas that of \theoremref{finish} is $\eps^{-O(\ddim)}(n \log n)$.
+Moreover, the runtime of the construction of \cite{Got15} is $(\ddim/\epsilon)^{O(\ddim)} (n\log^{2}n)$, whereas that of \theoremref{finish} is $(1/\eps)^{O(\ddim)}(n \log n)$.
 By combining the light spanner $H_1$ of \cite{Got15} with a bounded degree spanner $H_2$, one can obtain a spanner with constant degree and lightness.
 Specifically, such a spanner $\mathcal{H}$ is obtained by replacing each edge of $H_1$ with a shortest (or approximately shortest) path in $H_2$ between the endpoints of that edge.
 The lightness of the resulting spanner $\mathcal{H}$ will not exceed that of $H_1$ by much, whereas the degree bound will follow from that of $H_2$.
 There is a major problem with this approach: The runtime needed for computing spanner $\mathcal{H}$ may be very high.
 Indeed, although there are efficient ways to estimate the weight of an approximately shortest path in $H_2$ between two points, we must \emph{compute} the corresponding path in $H_2$.
 In particular, to achieve the degree bound of $H_2$, one may not use edges outside $H_2$.
 Moreover, even regardless of this computation time, such a path may contain many edges that already belong to the gradually growing spanner $\mathcal{H}$.
-Deciding which edges of this path should be added to $\mathcal{H}$ may be very costly by itself.
+Deciding which edges of this path should be added to $\mathcal{H}$ may be very costly by itself.\\ By the recent result of Borradaile \etal ~\cite{BLW19}, the lightness of the spanner construction provided by \theoremref{finish} is reduced to $(1/\epsilon)^{O(\ddim)}$.